pieroproietti/penguins-eggs/sourceforge/files/PKGBUILD/README.md

 It would be very useful to have the binaries for penguins-eggs and calamares freely created and shared by the community from the PKGBUILDs in AUR, if anyone wants to help can contact [me](https://t.me/penguins_eggs).

 # More informations
-There is a [Penguins' eggs official guide](https://penguins-eggs.net/docs/Tutorial/users-guide) and same other documentation - mostly for developers - on [penguins-eggs repo](https://github.com/pieroproietti/penguins-eggs) under **documents** and **i386**, in particular we have [hens, differents species](https://github.com/pieroproietti/penguins-eggs/blob/master/documents/hens-different-species.md) who descrive how to use eggs in manjaro.
+There is a [Penguins' eggs official guide](https://penguins-eggs.net/docs/Tutorial/users-guide) and same other documentation - mostly for developers - on the repository [penguins-eggs](https://github.com/pieroproietti/penguins-eggs) under [documents](https://github.com/pieroproietti/penguins-eggs/tree/master/documents).
+I want to point out [hens, differents species](https://github.com/pieroproietti/penguins-eggs/blob/master/documents/hens-different-species.md) a brief how to use eggs in Debian.
+Arch and Manjaro, and the post [Arch-naked](https://penguins-eggs.net/docs/Tutorial/archlinux-naked.html) on the blog which describes how to create an Arch naked live, install it, then dress the resulting system with a graphics development station.

 You can contact me by [mail](mailto://pieroproietti@gmail.com) or follow me on [blog](https://penguins-eggs.net),